Financial Psychologist & Certified Financial Therapist™

 • How do I build a healthier relationship with money that fits who I am now?

-I provide financial therapy and consultation, a private and supportive space to understand the deeper patterns shaping your relationship with money, identity, and change.
+I provide financial psychology and consultation, a private and supportive space to understand the deeper patterns shaping your relationship with money, identity, and change.

 How I Help:

-My work is grounded in financial therapy and guided by trauma-informed approaches such as Internal Family Systems, EMDR, and other modalities that support deeper and lasting change.
+My work is grounded in financial psychology and guided by approaches such as Internal Family Systems, EMDR, and other modalities that support deeper and lasting change.

 I offer a nonjudgmental, neurodiversity-affirming space where you do not have to perform, minimize your pain, or have it all figured out before you begin.